lynkx21/game-of-life/README.md

 # Conway's Game of Life
-An easy and unoptimized implementation in Rust of the Conway's Game of Life
+An easy and unoptimized implementation in Rust of the Conway's Game of Life.

 ## Building from source
 - Install SDL libraries: on Debian-like system it can be achieved with the following: